Carlyle-Foster/Thor/DESIGN.md

   * Said said he would help with this.
 * Smaller executables
   * Static type information (no initialization needed @ runtime)
-* Smaller compiler codebase
+* Smaller compiler codebase [ONTARGET]
   * Heavy code reuse and abstractions
     * deducing-this, concepts, etc
-* Compiler can be incrementally rebuilt and built fast
+* Compiler can be incrementally rebuilt and built fast [DONE]
   * Optional unity builds (every source file included in a `unity.cpp`)
 * Only fast linker support.
   * Only radlink on Windows